iotaledger/goshimmer/documentation/docs/tutorials/manual_peering.md

 | `publicKey` | Public key of the peer. |
 | `address`   | IP address of the peer's node and its gossip port. |

-## How to manage Known Peers via web API
+## How to Manage Known Peers Via Web API

 See manual peering API docs [page](../apis/manual_peering.md) for information on how to manage the known peers list via web API.